 Although gorilla trekking in Bwindi is popular among tourists visiting Uganda, it remains the most environmentally friendly pastime of all time.
 Before scheduling a gorilla safari, visitors must thoroughly study and comprehend the gorilla trekking guidelines and restrictions.

 January and February are typically dry months, with Rwanda, Uganda, and the Democratic Republic of the Congo all seeing decent trekking conditions during what is traditionally considered low season.
-It is one of the greatest times for gorilla trekking and the peak season when people go to gorilla parks to see gorillas in their natural habitat.
+It is one of the best times for gorilla trekking in Africa and the peak season when people go to gorilla parks to see gorillas in their natural habitat.

-The main Gorilla trekking season – you can also combine Gorilla watching with the wildebeest migration in Tanzania, which takes place over the Serengeti plains.
+The main Gorilla trekking season – the best time to visit gorillas in Bwindi.
+You can also combine Gorilla watching with the wildebeest migration in Tanzania, which takes place over the Serengeti plains.
 At this moment, gorilla permits may be sold out before you can secure yours, so book as soon as possible.

 If you’re also intending to climb Mount Kilimanjaro in Tanzania, September and October are the best months to go gorilla viewing because circumstances are great for both activities.